 Content Marketing’s “Special Purpose”

 You’ll find some people, even marketing experts, who say you shouldn’t use content marketing campaigns to sell.
 They believe people are sick and tired of being sold to and content creation only works when you are using it for the purest of purposes.
-How dare you even think of asking people to buy something!
+How dare you even think of asking people to buy something?!

 Content marketing is a means to an end, it’s not the end itself.
 That’s to say you shouldn’t be creating content for content’s sake.
-The reason you write articles, produce videos, design infographics, and engage with people on social media is because you have something to sell.
+The reason you write articles, produce videos, design e-books, and engage with people on social media is because you have something to sell.